 Research shows that personally testing mattresses doesn’t always lead to best selection though.
-In fact, some of the best-rated beds in our research come from online brands like Amerisleep.
+In fact, some of the best mattress brands are online like Amerisleep.

-Why?
+Why are so many of today’s best mattress brands founded online?
 Well for one, mattress stores hold a slew of tricks up their sleeves to make sure you walk out of there having purchased something.
-This article outlines those common myths about shopping for mattresses in a store, and reveals the honest truth about these “buyer beware” traps.
+This article outlines those common myths about shopping for mattresses in a store, and reveals the honest truth about these “buyer beware traps.”

-Myth #1: You need to try before you buy
+Myth #1: You need to try in a mattress store before you buy

-Truth: Selecting the best option in a showroom setting is no more likely than buying online
+The Truth: Selecting the best option in a showroom setting is no more likely to get you comfortable than buying online

 Common recommendations state that you should spend at least 20 minutes lying on each mattress you are considering.
 At least.

 Even if you narrow down your selection to a specific price range and firmness, you could still face an ample selection to personally test.
 Let’s say, for example, one store offers six models, and another store five.
-At 20 minutes per mattress, you spend four hours relaxing under the glaring fluorescent lights.
-Not to mention often pressuring sales conversations.
+At 20 minutes per mattress, you’ll spend four hours relaxing under the glaring fluorescent lights.
+Not to mention all the while you’ll be fending off pushy salespeople.
 Does this sound like your ideal Saturday?

 More than likely, customers shortcut test time, and spend 20 minutes total with all mattresses.
 Even if you diligently wait out the full duration, studies show that you are still pretty terrible at picking out the best bed in a showroom setting.

-The independent, non-profit research group, RTI let participants select their top choice of seven beds in a showroom setting (think Mattress Firm), then gave them each one to try for one month.
+The independent, non-profit research group, RTI let participants select their top choice of seven beds in a showroom setting (think like all Mattress Firm locations), then gave them each one to try for one month.
 The participants did not know which bed they initially chose, and the mattresses arrived in a random order.

 Participants maintained sleep quality journals, and underwent electronic monitoring.
-The study found that people selected the bed they ultimately rated best only 38% of the time.
+The study found that people selected the bed after the study they ultimately rated best at the beginning only 38% of the time.

 In a perfect world, it would be better to test a new mattress in the privacy of your own home for several weeks.
-If your mattress store does not offer an in home trial, plenty of online dealers do so, with hassle free refunds and exchanges.
+If the showroom does not offer an in-home trial, plenty of online dealers do so, with hassle free refunds and exchanges.
 Mattress Firm and others may offer just a couple weeks, and charge return fees.

 Myth #2: Salespeople are there to help you make good decisions

-Truth: Salespeople are there to help them make sales
+The Truth: Salespeople are there to help themselves make mattress sales

 Sorry to say, but some salespeople do not have your best interest in mind when helping you shop for a mattress.
 Their job is to make a sale.
 Even if they aren’t working on commission, there are quotas to meet, overstocked mattresses to push, and non-commission bonuses to earn.